Malekitsu/MM6-MAW-Monster-Arts-and-Wonders/README.md

 `default` - disabled.
 `disabled` - disabled.
 `party` - monsters are adjusted relative to the party's average experience total, then adjusted per-monster based on tier.
 Please note that this is specifically *not* the party's current average level.
 This mode guarantees that 'Boss' monsters such as the Spider Queen are ten levels higher than the party.
 `map` - monsters' levels for the map are averaged, then adjusted per-monster based on tier.
+`100` - increases monster level by 50% and +100 (level 20 becomes 130), and adjusts stats accordingly.
+Can be used as either a "Hell" mode for a second playthrough, or you can use a save game editor to create a level 100 party to play the game as normal but level 100 to ~250 rather than 1 to ~100.

 ##
 ## Some Graphs